tvdboom/ATOM/docs_sources/user_guide/feature_engineering.md

 **Principal Components Analysis**<br>
 Applying PCA reduces the dimensionality of the dataset by maximizing the variance of each dimension.
 The new features are called component_1, component_2, etc...
-PCA can be applied in two ways:
+PCA can be applied in three ways:

 * If the data is dense (i.e. not sparse), the estimator used is [PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.pca.html).
   Before fitting the transformer, the data is scaled to mean=0 and std=1